JackKuo-tw/SpeedGo/README.md

 # SpeedGo
-NCNU PEARL LAB summer vacation project
+- NCNU PEARL LAB summer vacation project for junior students
-# SpeedGo (NCNU PEARL LAB summer vacation project)

-A simple network performance measurement tool,  which allows you to host a server and test performance with a client.
+- A simple network performance measurement tool,  which allows you to host a server and test performance with a client.

 # Environment